buchenglab/BS-IDT/README.md

 # BS-IDT
 This is the github repository for the paper **Bond-selective intensity diffraction tomography**.
-This repository includes the codes, links to example data for implementing the BS-IDT method.
+This repository includes the codes and links to example data for implementing the BS-IDT method.